-A response to misinformation regarding THC potency A response to NPR's misinformation regarding THC potency
+A response to NPR's misinformation regarding THC potency

 On May 15, 2019, the National Public Radio (NPR) program All Things Considered included a segment about high-potency cannabis.
 A corresponding article, "Highly Potent Weed Has Swept the Market, Raising Concerns About Health Risks," was posted to NPR's website.
 Unfortunately, NPR presented a one-sided view of the topic and made assertions that are not supported by the available evidence.
 We are reproducing below the letter that ASA's William Dolphin sent to NPR in response to this misleading segment.